vininext/sol-4626-vault/README.md

 2. Vault configuration updates (admin change, pause toggles) not implemented yet
 3. Allocation instruction is a simple CPI transfer to an external ATA
 4. Only decimals-matching mints/base supported
+5. No fuzzy tests or property-based tests yet
+6. No CI workflow set up yet

 ### Known Performance Considerations
 1. Zero-copy not used: Avoided to preserve declarative constraints and overall readability, since zero-copy forces manual constraint validation via AccountLoader.